lando/lando/docs/config/lemp.md

 ---
-description: Use a generic LEMP stack on Lando; learn how to config php and nginx version, use postgres or mysql or mariadb, composer, xdebug and custom config files, oh and also import and exports databases.
+description: Use a generic LEMP stack on Lando for local development; powered by Docker and Docker Compose, learn how to config php and nginx version, use postgres or mysql or mariadb, composer, xdebug and custom config files, oh and also import and exports databases.
 ---

 # LEMP